beepbeepkaicodebop/wow-astro/src/pages/posts/post-5.md

 > You can read more about dynamic page routing in the [Astro documentation](https://docs.astro.build/en/core-concepts/routing/#dynamic-routes).

+### Use props in dynamic routes
+Use `import.meta.glob()` to import all of your blog posts, and then pass them as props to your dynamic route pages.

+You can then filter the list of posts, using Astro's built-in TypeScript support, based on the route parameters (e.g., the tag name), and display only the posts that match the current route (i.e., the tag specified in the URL).

+### Wrapping up
+If you *need information to construct the page routes*, write it _inside_ `getStaticPaths()`.

+To *receive information in the HTML template of a page route*, write it _outside_ `getStaticPaths()`.

 Be back soon with more adventures across the Astro and beyond!